aadhil-aslam/weather-app-backend/README.md

 3. Create a .env file in the root directory and add the following environment variables:
     WEATHER_API_KEY=<your-openweathermap-api-key>

-    FIREBASE_SERVICE_ACCOUNT_PATH=/wather-cast-firebase-adminsdk-fbsvc-8be16ddac4.json
+4. Add the firebase service account json file into config folder.

-4. Add the firebase service account json file into config folder - 'wather-cast-firebase-adminsdk-fbsvc-8be16ddac4.json'
+5. Set up firebaseConfig.js by replacing the ‘./config/ywather-cast-firebase-adminsdk-fbsvc-8be16ddac4.json’ with the actual path to Firebase service account credentials file.

-5. Start the server:
+6. Start the server:
     npm start

 The server will run on http://localhost:5000.